lugrus2000/bubblecast-video-plugin/readme.txt

 === Plugin Name ===
 Contributors: bubble-cast.com
 Donate link: http://bubble-cast.com
-Tags: video, bubblecast, UGC, User Generated Content Requires at least: 2.7
+Tags: video, bubblecast, UGC, User Generated Content, wordpressmu, wpmu Requires at least: 2.7
 Tested up to: 2.8
-Stable tag: trunk
+Stable tag: 1.0.1

 Bubblecast video plugin brings in video capabilities to your blog.
 It can upload, record and embed video into your posts in couple clicks